#37 How to install a shower rail

 Shower rails also come in all shapes, colours, and sizes.

-Please remember that items which are a little more unique generally have to be ordered in by a supplier and are generally a little more expensive and may have a lead time of a week or more.
+Please remember, items that are a little more unique generally have to be ordered in by a supplier, they can be a little more expensive, and may have a lead time of a week or more.

 This is the most important part of the process in my eyes because this is where you learn the important measurements relating to the shower rail installation, and become physically involved in the process for the first time.

-While you are putting the shower rail together, follow the manufacturer instructions to the letter.
+While you are putting the shower rail together, follow the manufacturer’s instructions to the letter.
 This will ensure it is done correctly and will work as it is supposed to once installed.

 The key here is to measure, then measure again before you drill any holes.
 This will ensure holes are drilled in the correct location and the shower rail is installed level.

-- Firstly – Mark the centre of the shower – This will be used for the showerhead location.
+- Firstly, mark the center of the shower – this will be used for the showerhead location.

-- Next – Measure from the centre of the showerhead to the shower rail, this will vary between designs but will generally be 60mm.
+- Next, measure from the center of the showerhead to the shower rail (this will vary between designs but will generally be 60mm).

-- Add this measurement or subtract this measurement away from the centre line measurement.
+- Add this measurement or subtract this measurement away from the centerline measurement.
 This measurement forms your drill line.